HexaCluster/oid2bytea/README.md

 Also take care in your application that the bytea column(s) are appended at end of the table so their attribute position number change.

-Be adviszd to make a backup of your tables with large objects oid columns before running this tool.
+Be advised to make a backup of your tables with large objects oid columns before running this tool.
 They will be dropped unless you use the `--no-drop` option.

 #### remote